BlueWinds/WarTechIIC/README.md

 The system's employers and targets are set with the following logic:
 1) If the system has any tags included in `clearEmployersAndTargetsForSystemTags`, then employers and targets are emptied, and all other steps ignored.
 2) The system owner and Locals are always included.
-3) If the system has any tag from `pirateTags`, then the Aurigan Pirates are added as active.
+3) If the system has any tag from `factionActivityTags`, then the matching factions are added as active.
 4) Any faction that shares a border with this world is added as active, unless they're in `ignoreFactions`.

 ## How the player gets involved